Kahler-Einstein metrics with edge singularities: Linear analysis

+where the constants $C_1, C_2$ depend on the sizes of the coefficients $g^{i\jbar}$.
+In our application below, these metric coefficients are determined by the solution $\vp$ of the \MA equation.
+We will prove a uniform $\calC^0$ bound on $\Delta \vp$ which ensures that these constants remain uniform across the family of edge metrics which arise in the continuity argument.

-Noting that the complex operators $P_{ij}$ are sums of the operators $Q_i$, proving one direction of this proposition is trivial: if $u$ and every $Q_i u$ lie in $\calC^{0,\gamma}_s$, then obviously $Lu \in \calC^{0,\gamma}_s$ since $Lu$ is just a sum of these terms with coefficients in $\calC^{0,\gamma}_s$ (or better).
-The other direction is equivalent to the boundedness properties of the compositions $Q_i \circ G$, or $Q_i^* \circ G$ if $\beta \le 1/2$.
-For $s = w$, this is accomplished by Donaldson for the model problem by direct methods; he then indicates that the passage from these estimates for the model problem to those for the global `curved' problem can be handled by patching together the local estimates.
-For $s = e$, we use the structure of these operators as pseudodifferential edge operators of order $0$ and then invoke the basic boundedness results for such operators.
-We shall explain all of this more carefully in the next subsection.
+Since the complex operators $P_{i\jbar}$ are sums of the real operators $Q_i$, one direction of Proposition~\ref{mainlinearprop} is trivial: if $u$ and every $Q_i u$ lie in $\calC^{0,\gamma}_w$, then trivially $Lu \in \calC^{0,\gamma}_w$ since $Lu$ is just a sum of these terms with coefficients in $\calC^{0,\gamma}_w$ (or better).
+The other direction is proved by showing that the compositions $Q_i \circ G$ are bounded operators.
+This is accomplished by Donaldson for the model problem by direct scaling methods.
+Our proof here uses that each of these Riesz operators are pseudodifferential edge operators of order $0$ and then invokes basic boundedness results for such operators.
+We explain this more carefully in the next subsection.